-Based on your investigation you have these choices:
+Based on investigation you have these choices:

-- You can keep the timeshare.
+- Keep the timeshare.

-If you decide to decline the timeshare, the obligation to pay timeshare expenses does not disappear.
+If you decide to decline the timeshare, the obligation to pay timeshare expenses does not necessarily disappear.
 Instead, it becomes the obligation of, first, the next beneficiary in line according to the estate plan and, second, if all beneficiaries decline, her estate.
 If the obligation becomes a debt of the estate, the estate may have to pay these expenses for as long as it has the assets to do so.

 Timeshares are designed to be complicated and a continuous stream of income to the developer…..forever!